 The proposed Final Judgment is designed to end the illegal concerted action alleged in the Complaint by requiring the defendant to dissolve within 120 days.
 This time period will allow the defendant's customers adequate time to seek alternative means of procuring physician services.
 This dissolution will reestablish competition below many of the independent participating physicians and medical practices of Mountain Health Care.
 This competition will benefit the purchasers of physician services by enabling them to negotiate with independent physicians and practice groups and enabling them to negotiate price independently, instead of being forced to pay the fees outlined in Mountain Health Care's uniform fee schedule.

-Unless the United States grants an extension of time, Mountain Health Care's dissolution must be completed within one hundred twenty (120) calendar days after the filing of the Final Judgment, or ten (10) days after notice of entry of the Final Judgment by the Court, whichever is later.
+Unless the United States grants an extension of time, Mountain Health Care's dissolution must be completed within one hundred twenty (120) calendar days after the filing of the Final Judgment, or ten (10) days Start Printed Page 1481after notice of entry of the Final Judgment by the Court, whichever is later.
 The Final Judgment imposes certain obligations on Mountain Health care with respect to facilitating its dissolution, including providing notice to its members and customers.

 Section 4 of the Clayton Act, 15 U.S.C.
 15, provides that any person who has been injured as a result of conduct prohibited by the antitrust laws may bring suit in federal district court to recover three times the damages the person has suffered, as well as the costs of bringing a lawsuit and reasonable attorneys' fees.
 Entry of the proposed Final Judgment will neither impair nor assist the bringing of any private antitrust damage action.